apontador/findrix-sdk-doc-android/README.md

 - callback - Device creation callback

 ##Push notifications
 ￼￼Ignore the instructions below if you don’t use Google Cloud Messaging to receive push notifications.
-TRLS library uses Google Cloud Messaging to send push notifications.
-As you noticed in the manifest file, TRLS library have it’s own receiver.
+TRLS library uses

+Google Cloud Messaging to send push notifications.
+As you noticed in the manifest file, TRLS library has it’s own receiver.
 But you can have yours, and keep your own push notification service running.
 If you already have a broadcast receiver to process your push notifications, you need to verify if the notification is from a TRLS server:

 ```java
 @Override
 public void onReceive(Context context, Intent intent){